 5. Find the Tracey Emin Birds

-This one isn’t an organised hunt, but instead sees you wandering down Bridge Street in the Sydney CBD in an attempt to find all 65 of the tiny bronze birds put there by artist Tracey Emin.
+If you’re looking for a free Sydney Scavenger Hunt, his one isn’t an organised hunt, but instead sees you wandering down Bridge Street in the Sydney CBD in an attempt to find all 65 of the tiny bronze birds put there by artist Tracey Emin.

 See where to start and finish in our post on the birds here.